-Ethnic minority groups have elevated risk for GDM^{14,32,33} and its long-term consequences including development of subsequent T2DM.^{257,261,262} Evidence comparing accuracy or effects of treatment based on race/ethnicity was limited.
-Few studies reported subgroup analyses based on these factors; however, one large treatment trial234 found no subgroup effects, some studies enrolled diverse populations, and there was geographic diversity across studies (including studies conducted in Asia).
+Ethnic minority groups have elevated risk for GDM and its long-term consequences including development of subsequent T2DM.260,264,265 Evidence comparing accuracy or effects of treatment based on race/ethnicity was limited.
+Few studies reported subgroup analyses based on these factors; however, one large treatment trial found no subgroup effects, some studies enrolled diverse populations, and there was geographic diversity across studies (including studies conducted in Asia).
+The trials comparing different screening approaches enrolled diverse populations although did not compare effects between different groups.
 There was no indication based on the evidence in this report that findings would differ in racial/ethnic groups.
 None of the studies focused on or reported effects specific to Indigenous women.